bonnette/SpiritDetect/README.md

 At this point the capture button is replaced by a "Trash Can" and a ghost or some other entity is in the viewfinder.
 The scanner is no longer visable.<br>
 The "Narrator" should continue his story.<br>

-Pressing the "Trash Can" button will release all of the ghosts caprured and restart the scanning session.<br><br><br>
+Pressing the "Trash Can" button will release all of the ghosts captured and restart the scanning session.<br><br><br>

-displays a ghost within the camera / scanner view finder.
-The "Show Entity" buttn is replaced by a camera shutter button.
-At this point the "Narrator" can instruct a bystander where to position themselves for a photo of the bystander and the apparition.
+# Using the Camera
+After the "Narrator" has captured a ghost on the **Scanner** page The "Narrator" can use the back link near the top left of the page<br> to return to the **Initial** splash screen.
+To use the camera the "Narrator" will choose and press the **Camera** button.<br>
+This button will take the "Narrator" to the camera page.
+This page displays the ghost that was captured in the cameras view finder.<br>
+The "Narrator" continues the story and invites anyone brave enough to step forward to have their picture taken with the apparition.<br>
+Whn the "Narrator" presses the shutter button at the bottom of the page, a photo is taken and placed in the phones photo gallery.<br>

-When the "Narrator" is finished with the camera he can press the "Restart Scan" button to take the "Narrator" back to the scanning page.
+When the "Narrator" is finished with the camera he can press the **Back** link to take the "Narrator" back to the **Initial** page.